This tutorial shows you how to set up and use a LabKey Server file repository.

 - A storage, indexing and sharing location for unstructured data files like Word documents.
 The search indexer scans and pulls out words and phrases to enable finding files with specific content.

-- A launching point for structured data files like Excel files, that can be imported into the LabKey Server database for more advanced analysis.
+- A launching point for structured data files (like Excel files or instrument-generated files with a specific format), that can be imported into the LabKey Server database for more advanced analysis.
+For example, you can select files in the repository, and import them into assay designs or process the files through a script pipeline.

 - A staging point for files that are opaque to the search indexer, such as biopsy image files.